Sunday was a day of fierce winds and rain, but fortunately the August Bank Holiday Monday brought calmer and drier weather for our Wise Woman walk.

-Two energetic and enthusiastic young men had travelled to Cornwall from Chicago U.S. to spend a week in Cornwall.
-They had already been to Glastonbury before continuing their journey here.
-The Museum of Witchcraft and Magic fascinated them and they enjoyed St Nectan’s Waterfall at Rocky Valley Tintagel.
+Two energetic and enthusiastic young men had journeyed from Chicago U.S. to spend a week in Cornwall.
+They had visited Glastonbury before continuing their journey here.
+They spent some time in Boscastle and Tintagel where they were fascinated by the Museum of Witchcraft and Magic and St Nectan’s Waterfall at Rocky Valley Tintagel.

-Jason had previously purchased Cassandra’s book and said he was ‘beyond excited’ to meet her and experience one of our walks.
+Jason had previously purchased Cassandra’s book and stated that he was ‘beyond excited’ to meet her and experience one of our walks.

-We usually invite clients to Cassandra’s cottage and discuss the locations they wish to visit.
-Jason showed particular interest in the Logan Stone and Cassandra then decided that Zennor Hill would be a site they would enjoy.
-The climb to Zennor Hill is not easy but Jason and Archy were in their 20s and extremely energetic and were prepared for a challenge.
+We usually invite our clients to Cassandra’s cottage and discuss the locations they wish to visit.
+Jason had a particular interest in the Logan Stone, so Cassandra decided that Zennor Hill would be the site to visit.
+Its an energetic climb to the top of Zennor Hill but Jason and Archy were in their 20s, full of energy and therefore prepared for a challenge.

 As we walked towards the hill Cassandra asked them if they would like to visit Zennor Quoit first.
-The vegetation on the moorland had grown considerably and in some areas it was chest height for smaller women like us.
-We warned Jason and Archy about the possibility of being ‘Piskie led’ and as the path to the Quoit was complicated due to the overgrowth, it was no surprise that on this occasion it happened.
-They were both delighted to have experienced this.
+The vegetation on the moorland had grown considerably and in some areas it was chest height for the vertically challenged.
+We had given Jason and Archy prior warning about the possibility of being ‘Piskie led’ and the path to the Quoit was particularly complicated with copious amounts of gorse and it was no surprise that on this occasion it occurred.
+Jason and Archy were both delighted to have experienced this.

-We eventually arrived at Zennor Quoit, Jason and Archy were intrigued by the formation of the stones and how one can climb between them to sit in the centre for meditation and ritual purposes.
+We eventually discovered the right path to Zennor Quoit, Jason and Archy were intrigued by the formation of the stones and how one can climb inside to enter the heart of it for meditation and ritual purposes.

 The remains of this hillside Neolithic chambered portal tomb are quite difficult to find, but can be reached via a footpath from the B3306.
 The capstone which is over 5 metres long and weighs over 10 tons has collapsed and all traces of the mound which would have covered the tomb has disappeared although much surrounding cairn material was recorded by William Borlase the vicar of Zennor in 1769.
 It is Borlase we have to thank for the continuing existence of Zennor Quoit as he once paid off a local farmer the sum of 5 shillings to stop him dismantling the tomb to build a cow shed.
 It is unclear whether it was the farmers attempt at remodeling or the ‘excavation’ of the tomb with explosives in the 19th century that caused the capstone to fall.
 At various times cremated bones, a whetstone, flints and Neolithic pottery have been found within the chamber, while the 5 small upright stones just beyond the tomb are thought to be part of the aborted cowshed.